Malay Bhowmick: Education

-Profession

-Currently, Malay Bhowmick is serving as a professor of the Department of Management Studies at the University of Rajshahi.
-He is also a Bangladeshi playwright, actor, director and educationalist.

 Career

 Malay Bhowmick commenced his career as a university professor in 1982 at the Department of Management Studies at the University of Rajshahi.
 From the year 2003–2006, he served as the Chairperson of the same department.
 He was also the Chairperson of the Department of Theatre and Music from 2009 to 2011.
 Since his childhood, Malay Bhowmick is passionate about performing arts and engrossed himself in creative activities.
 For many years, Bhowmick has been a theatre personality.

-His career as a journalist is no less illustrious than his career as an academician.
 From 1977 to 1999, Bhowmick worked as a journalist at the Daily Sangbad- a notable newspaper of the country.
 In the nineties, Malay Bhowmick wrote columns for the Daily Sangbad under the pen name Uttarer Ulukhagra.
 He is now a well-known columnist for Prothom Alo and for the Daily Jugantor.
-He now writes under the pen name: 'Bohe Prantajan'.

-Bhowmick played a leading role in organizing the Rajshahi University Cultural Alliance in 1984.
 For the next 7 years (1984-1993), he served as the convener of this alliance.
 From 1985 to 1991, he was a member of the Secretarial Committee of the National Committee of the Mukto Natok (Open Drama).
 Malay Bhowmick has been elected a member of the Presidium member of the Bangladesh Group Theater Federation numerous times.
 He is one of the executive members of the International Theater Institute (Bangladesh Centre).
 Since 2010, he has been a member of the Central Council of Bangladesh Shilpakala Academy.

 He is also a member of the academic council of the University of Rajshahi and Jahangirnagar University.
 From 2000 to 2002, Bhowmick was a member of the board of governors of Bangladesh Open University.
 Not only did he receive advanced training in theatre, journalism, and education but also conducted several workshops and seminars on them to share his knowledge.

 Malay Bhowmick is one of the founders of the theatre group named Anushilan Natyadal which was established in 1979.
 He is also a member of the board of directors of the Institute of Culture and Theater for Development.